businho/django-migrations-ci/README.md

 This is how the "run test" CI job should work.

 ```
-restore djangomigrations.sql from CI cache
+restore migrateci.sql from CI cache

-if djangomigrations.sql exists on cache:
+if migrateci.sql exists on cache:
-  Restore djangomigrations.sql to test database
+  Restore migrateci.sql to test database
 else:
   Setup test database
-  Dump test database to djangomigrations.sql
+  Dump test database to migrateci.sql

 Clone the test database to run threaded tests
-save djangomigrations.sql to CI cache
+save migrateci.sql to CI cache
 ```

 ## Cache example on GitHub